Home Insurance and Interior Home Quality: Economy vs. Builder's Grade vs. Custom vs. Designer Grade?

 - Designer or Luxury Grade

-In home insurance, it is important to determine how much coverage you need for the replacement cost of your interior finishings.
+For your home insurance, it is crucial to determine how much coverage you need for the replacement cost of your interior finishings.
 If you underinsure, you could be stuck with a coinsurance penalty.
 The difference between an economy and designer grade interior can change the required coverage by 100%.
 Below is a description of each interior type, from the most basic to the most luxurious.

 Economy grade interiors are made of the lowest quality materials and only meet minimum building code requirements.
 The finishings have few details and use the most inexpensive options available.
 Economy grade homes will have the following:

-Economy grade cabinets are made of the cheapest particle board.
+Economy grade cabinets usually have the cheapest particleboard.
 Only serving functional purposes, these cabinets have little to no attention to detail.

-Countertops in economy grade homes are made from the least expensive plastic or laminate fixed to a low-quality plywood base.
+Countertops in economy grade homes have the least expensive plastic or laminate fixed to a low-quality plywood base.

 Economy grade interiors include minimal facilities with a stove/oven, sink, and refrigerator in the kitchen.
 The bathroom has a basic quality toilet, shower/tub, sink, and mirror.